UB> Collections

 accounts already included in the batch.

-- Select the cycles you would like to include in the Collections batch in the Cycles field.
+- Select the cycles you would like to include in the Collections batch in the Cycles field.- Click the Select All icon to select all of the cycles in the Cycles field. to select all of the cycles in the Cycles field.

-to deselect all of the cycles in the Cycles field. - Press CTRL+A to select all of the cycles in the field.
+- Press CTRL+A to select all of the cycles in the field.
 Press SPACEBAR to check or uncheck the

 highlighted toggles.